Heldaeus/ravamp/README.md

 ## Version History :clock4:

+- **1.2**
+  - I calibrated my monitor for better neutrality.
+  - The warm color cast was removed.
+  - Contrast was tweaked for better texture detail.

 - **1.1**
   - Improve color tone for greenery and shadows.
 - **1.0**
   - Initial release.
   - I have like 40 hours in the game and 30 of them went to making this preset lol